AntoineRichard/OmniLRS/README.md

 Assets:
  - Download the assets from: https://drive.google.com/file/d/1NpgMdD__DaU_mogeA7D-GqObMkGJ5-fN/view?usp=sharing
  - Unzip the assets inside the git repository.
+(The directory should be as shown in [Directory Structure](#section-1)

 ### Running the sim: